 What's the Million Mask March about?

 The grievances of Million Mask March protesters are broad in scope, but generally boil down to government corruption, capitalist greed, and the erosion of civil liberties.
-Marchers we've spoken to in previous years have criticised austerity and internet censorship, while this year's Facebook event also calls out government surveillance and the treatment of vulnerable groups like migrants, disabled people, and those living in poverty.
+Marchers we've spoken to in previous years have criticised austerity and internet censorship, while this year's Facebook event also calls out racism against the Black community, fracking, the selling off of the NHS government, austerity... in MMM's own words "the list is endless!!"

 This probably depends on who you ask.
 Supporters see civil disobedience as a catalyst for social change, with the march being a chance to spread awareness of its causes and take a stand.
 Its detractors have criticised the march for a perceived lack of focus or, more damningly, an excuse to indulge in violent criminal behaviour.
 For many though, it's seen as an opportunity to spread awareness of injustice and take a stand against 'the 1%'.